use-inkubator/Ecosystem-Grants/request-for-proposals.md

 ## ⏱️ Benchmark Solidity vs ink! on [`pallet-revive`](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame/revive)

-The scope of this idea is to
+The scope of this idea is to:

 - Benchmark the Gas costs of certain operations (reading/writing to contract storage, cross-contract calls, etc.).
 - Evaluate the contract size difference of the same implementation in Solidity vs ink!.
 So e.g. a ERC-20 or an upgradeable contract that has exactly the same functionality, written in both ink! and Solidity.
 Once both contracts are compiled it will be possible to compare the contract size and the Gas cost of their publicly available functions.